 Less protection, more risk

 Part of what makes riding motorcycles exciting is also what makes it more dangerous.
-While you may have a helmet and other gear to help you stay safe, cars and trucks have large amounts of metal and plastic protecting them during a crash.
+While you may have a helmet and other gear to help you stay safe, cars and trucks have large amounts of metal and plastic protecting them during a motorcycle crash.

 Keeping yourself safe